-Although a single extremely wideband measurement of an exemplary system is not herein provided, the combination of excellent operation at high frequencies, where the SWTL conductor diameter becomes comparatively large in relation to wavelength, along with the ability of the system to operate at low frequencies using a launcher having a maximum dimension no larger than about 2% of the propagation energy wavelength, the system can provide continuous and low attenuation, broadband transmission over more than three decades of frequency range from a single SWTL system.
+[0109] Although a single extremely wideband measurement of an exemplary system is not herein provided, the combination of excellent operation at high frequencies, where the SWTL conductor circumference becomes comparatively large in relation to wavelength, along with the ability of the system to operate at low frequencies using a launcher having a maximum dimension measured in a plane at right angles with respect to the central conductor no larger than about 2% of the propagation energy wavelength, the system can provide continuous and low attenuation, broadband transmission over more than three decades of frequency range from a single SWTL system.
+At the same, launchers which are small compared to the wavelength of the lowest frequency signal may be very large compared to the wavelength of the highest frequency signal being transmitted through the system.
+These dimensions may be very small or very large in a physical sense as well, depending upon the particular wavelengths being considered.